top of page

 National University of Singapore

-College of Design and Engineering
+Students' Design and Engineering Club

 nuscdeclub@gmail.com